 TrustPilot reviewer Jackie writes: “Within one week of [my] completing a form, [the senior tax advisor] was able to review in detail five years of my taxes and advise of any discrepancies and how I should proceed with future filings… This part of their service was completely free, which I found amazing.
 They truly are in business to help you with your IRS issues.”

-Reviews also show that Oxford Tax Partners is adept at tax relief issues.
+Reviews also show that Oxford Tax Partners is adept at back tax issues.
 “Got my wage garnishment stopped within 1 week.
 Everyone was knowledgeable and encouraging.
 I can’t thank them enough,” writes Kathryn on TrustPilot.

 But that’s only the start.
 Oxford also specializes in helping customers file federal or state back taxes, file amended returns, or assist with tax planning.
 Oxford’s tax preparation services include business payroll tax planning, Alternative Minimum Tax (AMT) planning, and personal or corporate income tax prep, as well as bookkeeping services for businesses.